gusutabopb/aioinflux/docs/usage.rst

 ``tag_columns`` is in an optional iterable telling which of the dataframe columns should be parsed as tag values.
-If ``tag_columns`` is not explicitly passed, all columns in the dataframe whose dtype is not :class:`~pandas.DatetimeIndex` will be treated as InfluxDB field values.
+If ``tag_columns`` is not explicitly passed, all columns in the dataframe whose dtype is not
+|datetimeindex| will be treated as InfluxDB field values.

-Any other keyword arguments passed to :meth:`~aioinflux.client.InfluxDBClient.write` are treated as extra tags which will be attached to the data being written to InfluxDB.
+Any other keyword arguments passed to |write| are treated as extra tags which will be attached to the data being written to InfluxDB.
 Any string which is a valid `InfluxDB identifier`_ and valid `Python identifier`_ can be used as an extra tag key (with the